aishahussain/Aisha/README.md

 ## Benefits

-However, during the course of building the camp china website ther also comes with many benefits and one the many incldue
+However, during the course of building the camp china website it has also come with many benefits and one the many is that i have been able to use my recent web developmement skills in order for my camp china website to be as successful as possible.

+## Nature of interactivity
+My camp china website that will be created for invasion will include a range of interactivity.
+The reason behind this thought process is because my website will enable users to login into their account as well as allow users to join the camp china campus through a  certain button that will be placed on the home page.